nyggus/perftester/README.md

 It's an empty list for the moment.
 When you start tracing memory using `perftester`, this list will collect the subsequent measurements.
 You can measure them in two ways.
 One is via a `MEMPOINT()` function, and another via a  `MEMTRACE` decorator.
 They, too, are in the global scope, so you can use them in any module inside a session in which `perftester` was already imported.

 The  `MEMLOGS` list will contain elements being instances of `MemLog`, which is a `functools.namedtuple `data type, with two attributes:`"ID"`and `"memory"`.
 This data type is imported with `perftester`, so if you want to use it, you can reach it as `perftester.MemLog`.
 You don't have to use it, though.
 Since it's a named tuple, you can treat it as a regular tuple.

+#### Measure the memory

+The simplest way to calculate the current memory usage by the session is to use the `MEMORY()` function.
+It takes no argument and just returns the memory usage in bytes, but unlike the `MEMPOINT()` function, it does not log it.
+So, its usage is mainly during an interactive session, when you have just thought, "Okay, let's see the memory now."
+It's simpler than using `MEMPOINT()` with `MEMLOGS`, but as just described, it's has a very limited functionality.

 #### What sort of memory is measured?